Astronomers Spot Signal From Universe’s First Stars, Hint At Dark Matter’s Influence On Early Universe

 Due to the constant expansion of the universe, it’s extremely hard to prove the existence of these very early stars, even for NASA’s sophisticated Hubble Space Telescope.
 But astronomers have been studying the Big Bang’s cosmic microwave background (CMB) for the past few years, and had recently discovered that this radiation, once blended in with the same neutral hydrogen that gave birth to the first stars in the universe, might hold some sort of proof that those stars had existed.
 BBC News explained that this is due to ultraviolet starlight exciting the hydrogen atoms in such a way that the CMB is absorbed by the gas at a radio frequency of exactly 1.4 gigahertz.

-Using a rather peculiar, yet simple instrument, a 6.4-foot-long, dinner table-like radio telescope at Western Australia’s Murchison observatory, the researchers attempted to spot the aforementioned signal.
+Using a rather peculiar yet simple instrument, a 6.4-foot-long, dinner-table-like radio telescope at Western Australia’s Murchison observatory, the researchers attempted to spot the aforementioned signal.
 Although it proved hard to isolate the signal from the “sea of radio noise” from the sky, BBC News noted that the researchers found it at a much lower frequency of 78 megahertz, further deducing that the hydrogen/starlight interaction they spotted might have taken place about 180 million years after the Big Bang.

 If you haven't heard about this you need to read this now, because astronomers may have just found the *very first stars* of the Universe just 180 million years after the Big Bang.
 What's more: the discovery comes with possible implications on dark matter. https://t.co/5LMFdQIUIn pic.twitter.com/K77F5pCjtu